 Options for place of birth

 Depending on the area you live in and whether your pregnancy is low or high risk, you might be able to choose the place where you give birth.
 Weigh up the decision with your partner, family and doctor or health professional.
-There are four options:
+There are 4 options:

 - In a public hospital, where your maternity care can usually be shared among some combination of your doctor, hospital doctors, midwives and obstetricians.
 It is usually free, with costs covered by Medicare.
 Some public hospitals also provide private care, which means you can choose your own private obstetrician or midwife to care for you.
 However, you might need private health insurance to access the private care option.
 A map of Queensland’s rural and remote public hospitals and health services is available from Queensland Health.